lukelbd/ncparallel/README.md

 # What
-This repository introduces the shell script `ncparallel` for running an arbitrary script on a NetCDF file in parallel by dividing and combining the NetCDF file along an arbitrary dimension.
+This repository introduces the shell command `ncparallel` for running arbitrary commands on NetCDF files in parallel by dividing and combining files along arbitrary dimensions.
 We use the GFDL Flexible Modelling System `mppnccombine.c` tool for combining datasets along non-record dimensions (also see the [`mppnccombine-fast.c`](https://github.com/coecms/mppnccombine-fast) tool developed for the Modular Ocean Modelling system).

 # Why
 Using this tool won't always result in a speedup.
-For relatively fast scripts, the overhead of creating a bunch of temporary NetCDF files can exceed the original script computation time.
+For relatively fast commands, the overhead of creating a bunch of temporary NetCDF files can exceed the original command execution time.

 However, this tool is exceedingly useful in two situations:

-1. For very slow, laborious scripts, performing the computation in parallel will result in a very obvious speedup.
+1. For very slow, laborious processes, the parallelization will result in a very obvious speedup.
-2. For enormous files, e.g. file sizes approaching or greater than the available RAM, your computer may run out of memory and have to use the hard disk for "virtual" RAM.
-This gets incredibly slow and will also grind the computer to a crawl, getting in the way of other processes.
-With this tool, you can use the `-p` and `-n` flags (see below for details) to serially process the file in chunks, eliminating this memory bottleneck.
+2. For very large files, e.g. file sizes approaching or greater than the available RAM, your computer may run out of memory and have to use the hard disk for "virtual" RAM.
+This significantly slows down the process and can grind hard disk access to a crawl, getting in the way of other processes.
+With this tool, you can use the `-p` and `-n` flags to serially process the file in chunks, eliminating the memory bottleneck.
 <!-- This is great where your computation bottleneck is RAM due to large file sizes. -->

 # Installation
-Download this utility with
+Download this repository with
 ```bash
 cd $HOME && git clone https://github.com/lukelbd/ncparallel
 ```
-and add the project to your path by adding the line
+and add the resulting folder to your `PATH` by adding the line
 ```bash
 export PATH="$HOME/ncparallel:$PATH"
 ```